chandrakeshram/chandrakeshram/README.md

 - 👋 Hi, I’m @chandrakeshram
 - 👀 I’m interested in Programming And Web development
 - 🌱 I’m currently pursuing BE in Information technology from PES Modern College of Engineering.
-I am currently studying in my 2nd Year.
-- 💞️ I’m looking to get an internship for establishing myself in the software industry.
+- 💞️ I’m looking to get an full time opportunity for establishing myself in the software industry.
 - 📫 You can reach me via my LinkedIn Profile.
 My username is Chandrakesh Ram

 <!---